nadeemlab/ImPartial/README.md

   </p>
 </p>

-Segmenting noisy multiplex spatial tissue images is a challenging task, since the characteristics of both the noise and the biology being imaged differs significantly across tissues and modalities; this is compounded by the high monetary and time costs associated with manual annotations.
-It is therefore important to create algorithms that can accurately segment the noisy images based on a small number of expert annotations. *With **ImPartial**, we have developed an interactive deep learning algorithm to perform segmentation using as few as 2-3 training images with minimal user-provided scribbles.* ImPartial augments the segmentation objective via self-supervised multi-channel quantized imputation, meaning that each class of the segmentation objective can be characterized by a mixture of distributions.
-This is based on the observation that perfect pixel-wise reconstruction or denoising of the image is not needed for accurate segmentation, and hence a self-supervised classification objective that better aligns with the overall segmentation goal suffices.
-We demonstrate the superior performance of our approach for a variety of datasets acquired with different highly-multiplexed imaging platforms. **ImPartial** has been optimized to train in less than 5 minutes on a low-end GPU. *With **MONAI-Label integration**, **cloud (Amazon Web Services) deployment**, and a user-friendly **ImageJ/Fiji plugin/interface**, **ImPartial** can be run iteratively on a new user-uploaded dataset in an active learning human-in-the-loop framework with a no-code execution.
+Interactive segmentation is a crucial area of research in medical image analysis aiming to boost efficiency of costly annotations by incorporating human feedback.
+Two use cases where this is especially important are: (1) newer biological imaging modalities that do not have large amounts of expert-generated ground truth data and (2) refining and correcting under-/over-segmentation issues from state-of-the-art (SOTA) deep learning algorithms.
+In this paper, we present a new interactive deep learning segmentation algorithm, **ImPartial**, that incorporates human feedback during the training phase to create optimal models for images with small/thin repeatable objects (cells, neurons, vessels, etc).
+Specifically, ImPartial augments the segmentation objective via self-supervised multi-channel quantized imputation.
+This approach leverages the observation that perfect pixel-wise reconstruction or denoising of the image is not needed for accurate segmentation, and thus, introduces a self-supervised classification objective that better aligns with the overall segmentation goal.
+We demonstrate the effectiveness of our approach in (1) efficiently generating high-quality annotations from scratch for cells/vessels in multiplexed images with variable number of channels and (2) correction/refinement of results from SOTA automated algorithms.
+To make the results from our pipeline more reproducible and easy to benchmark, we also release new benchmark datasets and an opensource pipeline with a user-friendly ImageJ/FIJI interface and MONAI Label API server that can be run locally, on HPC or cloud.

+*With **MONAI-Label integration**, **cloud (Amazon Web Services) deployment**, and a user-friendly **ImageJ/Fiji plugin/interface**, **ImPartial** can be run iteratively on a new user-uploaded dataset in an active learning human-in-the-loop framework with a no-code execution.
 A new **multi-user support scheme** is deployed as well to allow users to sign-up/authenticate and simultaneously use our cloud resources with capabilities to end/restore user sessions and develop/share new models with the wider community as needed (hopefully resulting in an ImPartial-driven marketplace in the future where users can share their models with the wider community while being properly credited for their hard work).*

 ## Pipeline